Flow-OPD: On-Policy Distillation for Flow Matching Models

 Summary (Overview)

-- Key Problem: Flow Matching (FM) models suffer from reward sparsity and gradient interference when aligned with multiple heterogeneous objectives (e.g., text rendering, aesthetics), leading to a "seesaw effect" where metrics compete and reward hacking occurs.
+- Key Problem: Flow Matching (FM) text-to-image models suffer from reward sparsity and gradient interference when aligned with multiple heterogeneous objectives (e.g., text rendering, aesthetics), leading to a "seesaw effect" where metrics compete and reward hacking occurs.

 Introduction and Theoretical Foundation